Strangers (2007 Israeli film): Production

 In 2004, directors Erez Tadmor and Guy Nattiv submitted a short called Strangers to the Sundance Film Festival.
-It won the Online Film Festival Viewers Award which led to funding a full-length version of the film.
+It won the Online Film Festival Audience Award which led to funding a full-length version of the film.

 They envisioned the feature version as experimental in form, largely improvised and centered around the World Cup in Berlin.
 Production began in Berlin with one actor (Levo), photographer and producer.
 They then met with actress Lubna Azabal whom they convinced to join the production via phone by telling her: "two actors, one camera and the World Cup Soccer Championships.
 That's all.
 No screenplay, only a synopsis, and we want to flow with it."
 According to the directors, they wanted "the actors to improvise their lines without being bound by an official screenplay, and to let the relationship that would develop between the characteristics dictate the flow of the plot."

 The war broke out two weeks into the Berlin shoot, prompting production to shut down.
 Tadmor noted that, "We immediately made the decision to stop shooting and return home to be with our families.
 When we continued shooting later in Paris, it was a different movie."
 The basic premise of the film, a love story, was thus further complicated by the introduction of the war when filming resumed: " 'We didn't want to do a war movie or a political movie, but it's there in the background, on the TV and radios - it's all over the place.
 The characters really continued their relationship while the war was all around them.
 We tried to avoid the clichés of the Arab-Israeli conflict, but you saw how these two characters dealt with it,' said Tadmor."